opencog/cogprotolab/README.md

 ## about the application

-OpenCog comes with command line tools for exchanging data with AtomSpace. *CogProtoLab* is built on top of this tool chain by teaming up a command prompt with a novel AtomSpace visualizer. *CogProtoLab* command prompt part should behave like OpenCog Scheme shell while visualizer part graphically displays AtomSpace contents in an interactive, fractally structured system of ovals navigable by mouse.
+OpenCog comes with command line tools for exchanging data with AtomSpace. *CogProtoLab* is built on top of this tool chain by teaming up AtomSpace command prompt with a novel AtomSpace visualizer.

 ## why cogprotolab?